sam-k0/GMRPC-legacy/README.md

 Make your GameMaker game stand out with Rich Presence!
 *DOCUMENTATION HERE:* [click](https://github.com/sam-k0/GMRPC-legacy/wiki/GMRPC-functions)

+*Make sure to check out the 'sigma' branch.
+New features are tested there.
+Up-to-date builds can be found in bin/Debug*

 # Features
 - Show your game's name on the player's discord profile
 - Set custom text and images to show